Symbolics.jl

 Github Action CI codecov Build Status Stable Dev

 Symbolics.jl is a fast and modern Computer Algebra System (CAS) for a fast and modern programming language (Julia).
-The goal is to have a high-performance and parallelized symbolic algebra system that is directly extendable in the same language as the users.
+The goal is to have a high-performance and parallelized symbolic algebra system that is directly extendable in the same language as that of the users.

 Installation